Like a Local

 The Mary Baker Eddy Library isn’t merely full of books.
 It includes the Mapparium (a mammoth walk-in glass globe, the interior of which is spanned by a 30-foot bridge) plus a virtual fountain that spews famous quotations.

-Even in an age of political cynicism, folks cherish the memory of JFK.
+Even in this age of political cynicism, folks cherish the memory of JFK.
 So the John F. Kennedy Presidential Library & Museum in Dorchester feels like hallowed ground.
 Memorabilia and multimedia displays chronicle his term.

 Join the Festivities